mayankmahajan24/QL/docs/LanguageReference.md

 ```
 int a = 10 - 1
-print(a)

 float b = 10.0 - 1.9
-print(b)
 ```
-The program above will print a as 9 and b as 8.1.
+The program above will have a equal to 9 and b equal to 8.1.

 ### 4.5 Boolean Expressions